Sesamoiditis—what is it?

 I eventually found that I could manage the pain a number of ways:

-- By buying my shoes a size too big and opening up the laces in the toe box area like the Alternate Lacing System we show on our website.
+- By buying my shoes a size too big and opening up the laces in the toe box area like the ‘Open Toe Lacing System‘ I’ve used for 20+ years.
 I have since learned that this was because doing this allowed by big toe to straighten out more and rotated the sesamoids back in to a more natural position.

 - By making sure to wear a shoe with good rock protection when running on any rocky trails or gravelly surfaces where an errant rock could possibly impact the area and cause major irritation.
 As mentioned above, I even went through a period of time wearing a steel shank insole in my shoes.